TeamMisoHungry/Trashman-Begins/README.md

 9. After fixing the Turbine, you will be sent back to headquarter and that is where your ending will trigger based on your performance.

 ######ENDINGS:
-1. Best ending: You helped saving the world.
+1. Best ending: "You helped saving the world."
+This ending is quite hard to get, especially for first time players.
+You have to finish this game quickly within a 	short amount of times.
-2. Okay ending: You did your job.. nothing really changed though.
+2. Okay ending: "You did your job.. nothing really changed though."
+Not hard to get.
-3. Bad ending: You did not help anything and the world is in bad shape... probably going to be destroyed.
+3. Bad ending: "You did not help anything and the world is in bad shape... probably going to be destroyed."
+You can trigger this ending by going AFK or something.
+Even if you pass all the puzzles, you still can trigger this ending if you took too long.

-###How to run the game:
+###HOW TO RUN GAME:

 Project file are in the directory Trashman.